-Encounter the beautiful Asian elephants in their natural habitat in the depths of the Sri Lankan jungle.
+Head into the depths of the Sri Lankan jungle and encounter stunning Asian elephants in their natural habitat.
 Help to promote the protection and survival of these endangered elephants by playing an important role in the initiative to help elephants and communities live together.

 Around 100 years ago there was upwards of 20,000 elephants that roamed the forests and grasslands on this beautiful island.
 Due to increased farming and habitat destruction, just 5000 of these gentle giants now live outside of captivity.
 Your role within this programme will be aiding the research and conservation techniques to stop this decline from becoming even more devastating.

 You will be working on a highly respected and an award winning project with the ultimate aim to help safe guard the wilderness by encouraging the survival of elephants living in the wild.
-Working along side local scientists and conservationists to help conduct research, you will have the privilege of witnessing elephants in the wild.
-You will get to experience a number of field research and conservation activities designed to help develop measures for elephant conservation, sustainable land use and to mitigate human-elephant conflicts.
+Working alongside local scientists and conservationists to help conduct research, you will have the privilege of witnessing elephants first hand in the wild.
+Whilst you are here you will get involved in a number of activities in the fields of conservation and research that have been developed with sole intention of reducing human-elephant conflict and promoting sustainable land use.

 Based on the outskirts of the wild Wasgamuwa National Park you will be working in one of the most beautiful and tranquil places in the world.
 Throughout your time here, you will be trekking through rugged mountains, dense jungles and wetlands where you will get to know intimately the lives of the elephants.
 You will have the chance to interact with the friendly locals where you will get to experience their amazing culture, swim in beautiful clear lakes and come across scenery that is truly stunning.